Websoft9Archive/ansible-template/docs/else-faq.md

 #### Is there a web-base GUI database management tool?

 Yes, phpMyAdmin is included.
-Visit by *http://Internet IP:9090*.
+Visit by *http://Server's Internet IP:9090*.

 #### Is it possible to modify the source path of RabbitMQ?